U.S. News Rankings

 |SAT/ACT scores must be received by||August 15|

-Indiana Institute of Technology has a total undergraduate enrollment of 4,470, with a gender distribution of 41.5 percent male students and 58.5 percent female students.
+Indiana Institute of Technology has a total undergraduate enrollment of 5,230, with a gender distribution of 40 percent male students and 60 percent female students.
+At this school, 45 percent of the students live in college-owned, -operated, or -affiliated housing and 55 percent of students live off campus.
 Indiana Institute of Technology is part of the NAIA athletic conference.

 |Student gender distribution|